smarthome-go/infrared/README.md

 # Raspberry-Pi infrared
- A library used for interacting with infrared remote controls in go
+ A library used for interacting with infrared remote controls via Go.

 ## Installation / Setup
 To install the library, execute the following command